All About Stile and Rail Door Parts and Uses

 They consist of a wooden frame composed of vertical pieces, called stiles, and horizontal pieces, called rails.
 These frame pieces hold panels in place, creating a sturdy yet attractive door.

 The stiles run along the sides of the door.
-Rails go across horizontally at the top, bottom, and sometimes in the middle.
+Rails run horizontally at the top and bottom, and sometimes in the middle.

 Together, they form a solid framework.
 Panels fit into grooves cut into this frame, filling the open spaces.